It's Time to Post Your OSHA 300 Logs

 The Injury Tracking Application (ITA) is accessible from the ITA launch page, where you can provide the Agency your OSHA Form 300A information.
 The date by which certain employers are required to submit to OSHA the information from their completed Form 300A is March 2nd of the year after the calendar year covered by the form.

-The Barkley Risk Management Center makes it easy to create your OSHA 300 Log with one simple click!
+The Barkley Risk Management Center (RMC) makes it easy to create your OSHA 300 Log with one simple click!
 The Barkley Risk Management Center also allows you to keep track of and maintain all your workplace injuries and illnesses as well as all other OSHA required reporting.

 If you are not currently utilizing or have access to the Barkley RMC, please contact Armando Torres, Director of Safety & Loss Control Services at firstname.lastname@example.org or (805) 220-9421 and we will get you set up and trained to start taking advantage of this amazing resource.